 The trio then failed to live up to their promise of bringing Washington back into the deal.
-Reacting to the counter-party's non-commitment to its obligaThe photo grabbed from a video shows Iran's Foreign Minister tions, Tehran initiated a set of retaliatory nuclear steps, including by activating more advanced centrifuges.
+Reacting to the counter-party's non-commitment to its obligations, Tehran initiated a set of retaliatory nuclear steps, including by activating more advanced centrifuges.

-The country has been stepping up the measures in response to the other parties' continued refusal to uphold their obligations.
+The country has been stepping up the measures in response to the other parties' continued refusal to uphold their obligations states forwarded an anti-Iranian resolution proposed by the US to the Board of Governors of the International Atomic Energy Agency (IAEA), which was approved by the board.